 Classes

-Scenome Scripting Language supports simple, user-defined classes.
-The goal of these classes is to promote encapsulation in Scenome Scripting Language, in order to simplify the development process.
+Simdify Scripting Language supports simple, user-defined classes.
+The goal of these classes is to promote encapsulation in Simdify Scripting Language, in order to simplify the development process.
 For example: passing a single object to a function instead of a long list of separate function parameters.
 Later, you can change the data members in the class without having to add another function parameter, which means you won't have to go update all your call sites.
-In this way, Scenome Scripting Language classes are like structs in the C language.
+In this way, Simdify Scripting Language classes are like structs in the C language.

 Details